-Just drop me a message on Crowdin or as a GitHub issue (opens new window) if you want to translate QOwnNotes to a new language.
+Just drop the project owner a message on Crowdin (opens new window) or as a GitHub issue (opens new window) if you want to translate QOwnNotes to a new language.

 If you want to add new translations to existing languages you can do so right away.

-If you are a very good speaker of an already translated language that has not be proofread yet, we are grateful for your help making the QOwnNotes experience more reliable and convenient by checking and if necessary, correcting unapproved translations.
+If you are an excellent or even native speaker of an already translated language that has not been proofread yet, we are grateful if you help to make the QOwnNotes experience more reliable and convenient by checking and if necessary, correcting unapproved translations.
 You need to ask the owner for the permission to be a proofreader for your language.

 Click here to see if your language is among the translated ones!

-Once you’ve contacted the project owner GitHub issue (opens new window) and received permission to proofread in your language, you’re ready to go!
+Once you’ve contacted the project owner on Crowdin (opens new window) and received permission to proofread in your language, you’re ready to go!

 For plural please add the appropriate translation each in the corresponding block.

-You get to deal with the language that this software speaks and learn a lot about terms and the insides of the project.
+You will deal with the language of this software, learn new terms and receive a lot of inside information about the project.

 If you are thus ready to help to proofread the translation of your language, contact Patrizio (opens new window) and ask away if you have any questions and/or obtain the rights for proofreading in your native language.